queryluke/masseffect-5e/static/data/spells/poison_spray.md

     creature that enters the sphere for the first time on a turn or ends its turn there must make the Constitution saving throw.
 ---
-Spend 1 tech point to shoot an aerosol spray of noxious chemicals from your omni-tool at a creature within melee range.
-The creature must succeed on a Constitution saving throw or take 1d12 poison damage and becomes poisoned until the end of your next turn.
-The DC of the saving throw is increased by 2 for each additional tech point you spend.
+Shoot an aerosol spray of noxious chemicals from your omni-tool at a creature within melee range.
+The creature must succeed on a Constitution saving throw or take 2d12 poison damage and becomes <condition id="poisoned"/> until the end of your next turn.

+__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 2d12 for each slot level above 1st.